* Sept new home prices +0.2 pct m/m, same as Aug

 * New private homes in tier-1 cities -0.2 pct m/m vs -0.3 pct in Aug

-BEIJING, Oct 23 (Reuters) - China's new home prices registered another month of weak growth in September, with the biggest markets slipping and vast numbers of smaller cities cooling off as government measures to cool a long property boom take hold.
+BEIJING, Oct 23 (Reuters) - China's new home prices registered a second straight month of weak growth in September, with prices in the biggest markets slipping and gains in smaller cities slowing as government measures to cool a long property boom took hold.

-China's housing market has seen a near two-year boom, giving the economy major boost but stirring fears of a property bubble even as authorities work to contain risks from a rapid build-up in debt.
+China's housing market has been on a near two-year tear, giving the economy a major boost but stirring fears of a property bubble even as authorities work to contain risks from a rapid build-up in debt.

 "The curbs are in general still intensifying, which have gradually impacted property buyers' expectations," said Zhang Dawei, an analyst with Centaline, a property agency.

-New home prices rose 6.3 percent year-on-year in September, decelerating from August's 8.3 percent increase, partly thanks to a high base last September.
+New home prices rose 6.3 percent year-on-year in September, decelerating from August's 8.3 percent increase, partly thanks to last September's high base.

 Prices for new private homes in China's top-tier cities fell 0.2 percent in September versus a 0.3 percent decline in August, the NBS said in a note accompanying the data.